Maximilianos/maxpanas.com/notes.md

   - code-split app for each route so as to download the minimum required js for each page
 - Make sure images are using the responsive images apis
+- Use an SVG for the site Logo instead of text and a font (?)

 ## Functionality

+- DONE? - Make sure no-js class is removed only when js generally executes successfully (?)

 - Api calls
   - DONE! - make contact form use absolute url not relative for api submission